Communication Studies Major, BA

 Professional Writing Certificate

 The professional writing certificate allows students to develop their writing skills for professional and business environments.
 It is delivered entirely online to serve professionals already working in careers as well as students planning to begin professional or business careers.
 Students will learn the rhetorical requirements for specific forms of written communication, including letters, memos, reports, proposals, promotional materials, and press releases.
 They will also learn to edit their own writing for clarity, correctness, and style.
+Application.
 Program Requirements.

 Non-Profit Organization Management Certificate

 The certificate in non-profit organization administration is an interdisciplinary approach designed to provide an understanding of the organization, financing and management issues in non-profit organizations.
 It is designed to complement majors in artistic, advocacy, and educational endeavors.
 The courses provide practical hands-on skills as well as discussion of the issues facing non-profit organizations.
 Application.
 Program Requirements.